webpack/webpack.js.org/src/content/guides/shimming.md

 ## Loading polyfills on demand

 It's really common in web projects to include polyfills in the main bundle.
-This is not recommended since we are penalizing modern browsers users, since they will have to download a bigger file unnecessarely.
+This is not recommended because we are penalizing modern browsers users since they will download a bigger file **unnecessarely**.

 The simplest way to mitigate this is by adding a separate entry point in your webpack config file including the polyfills your project needs.